Minimax Pocket 110 EE Camera

 This camera, manufactured by Sugaya Optical Company of Japan, is an automatic exposure, leaf shutter, fixed lens viewfinder camera taking 13 x 17 mm exposures on size 110 film cartridges.
 It dates to ca 1978.
 Although its appearance is that of a larger 35mm camera, it is quite petite, measuring approximately 2 inches tall by 3 3/4 inches wide by 2 inches deep.
-It's a cute little picture-taking machine.

-The non-interchangeable lens has a focal length of 32mm and maximum aperture of f 2.0.
+The non-interchangeable lens has a focal length of 32mm and maximum aperture of f/2.0.
 Focus is adjustable down to 1 meter.
 However, the camera does not have a rangefinder.
 Neither aperture nor shutter speed are manually adjustable, but are determined by the electronic exposure system.
 The viewfinder is bright and clear, with projected frame lines for the standard lens.
 A front mounted dial allows setting of film speeds between ASA 64 and 400.
 The shutter is synchronized for electronic flash.

 The lens focusing ring is engraved in meters and feet.
 I really like the large and comfortable wind knob and shutter release button.

-Recently I received an email from Mr. Hiromu Morine of Japan with an explanation of the origins of the Minimax Pocket 110 EE camera.
+In 2002, I received an email from Mr. Hiromu Morine of Japan with an explanation of the origins of the Minimax Pocket 110 EE camera.
 I am grateful to Mr. Morine for sharing his knowledge and taking the time to solve one of my mysteries.
 Mr. Morine, a native Japanese speaker provided this information in English, which is excellent, and a big help because I cannot read Japanese.

 There is very little information written in English about the Minimax 110.
 I know of only two sources.
 One source is the Sub Club Web site.
 See the links page for a link to the Sub Club.
 The other source is the book Spy Camera by Michael Pritchard and Douglas St. Denny, published by Classic Collection Publications, 1993.